Sravan1011/Athena.ai/SUPABASE_SETUP.md

 ## 🚀 **Ready to Go!**

-Once you complete steps 4-6, your ClaimAI will have enterprise-level chat history persistence just like ChatGPT, Claude, and Gemini! 🎉
+Once you complete steps 4-6, your Athena.ai will have enterprise-level chat history persistence just like ChatGPT, Claude, and Gemini! 🎉